sferik/twitter-ruby/README.md

 ## Configuration

+Twitter API v1.1 requires you to authenticate via OAuth, so you'll need a registered Twitter application.
+To register a new application, sign-in using your Twitter account and the fill out the form at http://dev.twitter.com/apps/new.
+If you've previously registered a Twitter application, it will be listed at http://dev.twitter.com/apps.
+Once you've registered an application, make sure to set the correct access level, otherwise you may see the error:

+    Read-only application cannot POST

+Your new application will be assigned a consumer key/secret pair and you will be assigned an OAuth access token/secret pair for that application.
+You'll need to configure these values before you make a request or else you'll get the
+error:

+    Bad Authentication data

-Applications that make requests on behalf of one Twitter user at a time can pass global configuration options as a block to the `Twitter.configure` method.
+Applications that make requests on behalf of a single Twitter user can pass global configuration options as a block to the `Twitter.configure` method.

 ```ruby
 Twitter.configure do |config|